 While a world of information is available at everyone’s fingertips, men are still far behind when it comes to taking care of their health.
-Nearly 60% of men still do not see their health care provider on a regular occurrence, according to a study by the Cleveland Clinic.
 Whether it is out of fear of finding out something is wrong or feeling discomfort, men missing general screenings and checkups can have adverse or sometimes deadly consequences to their health.
 Men with a family history of medical complications should be screened and checked out sooner as a preventative measure to minimize the risk of developing diseases or conditions.

 Don’t know where to start?
 Below are a few screenings and conditions to speak with your health care provider about incorporating into your health care plan.